Just like with people, too much salt can be dangerous for dogs. How much is too much, and can dogs eat salt in anything other than their main food?

 The recommended maximum safe dose of salt for dogs is around 1 gram per day from all sources other than their primary food.
 Dogs have a high affinity for salt and will consume as much as they can.
 This can lead to salt toxicity, which is caused by an excessive intake of sodium.
 Symptoms include vomiting, diarrhea, increased water consumption and urination, tremors, and seizures.

-See also: Can Dogs Eat Lemons?
-Are Citrus Fruit Bad for Dogs?
+See also: Can Dogs Eat Ice?
+Why Do Vets Recommend Ice Cubes for Dogs?

 Will a Little Salt Hurt a Dog?